thoughtspot/thoughtspot.github.io/_includes/content/login.md

     |Mozilla Firefox  |14 and above| Windows 7 or greater, Linux, MacOS|
     |Internet Explorer|11          | Windows 7 or greater |

+    {% include tip.html content="While Internet Explorer is supported, using it is not recommended.
+Depending on your environment, you can experience performance or UI issues when using IE." %}

 To log in to ThoughtSpot from a browser:

 1. Open the browser and type in the Web address for ThoughtSpot: `http://<hostname_or_IP>`